IdeasClinicUWaterloo/Innovation-Challenge-Template/mainREADME.md

 ## Sub-Problems

 ### Sub-Problem with Multiple Challenges
 A description of the sub-problem would go here.
 Not every sub-problem has multiple challenges like this one, but they should be formatted like this if they are.
-Sub-problems should also have a name and not just a number, but this is just a template so they're numbered.

 #### Challenge A
 Description of the challenge would go here.